matthewtpapa/vision/README.md

 ```

 If `make verify` or `make mdlint` reports "pre-commit: command not found", install it with `pip install pre-commit && pre-commit install`, or rely on the automatic `npx` fallback in `make mdlint`.

+If `make mdlint` prints "⚠️  Markdownlint skipped", that's fine—CI will still enforce the rules.

 Run `make help` to see available targets.